jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Preface

-To most people, corner stores only house quick conveniences.
+To most people, corner stores house quick conveniences.
 To kids, they are wonderlands of comics and candy, magical spaces where imagination and sweetness live in harmony.

 I loved visiting my local store.
 I would casually browse the options, select a comic and treat, and happily hand over cash to the kind shop owner.
 A slice from the pizzeria next door always completed the perfect day.

-But there lived a real super-villain.
+But inside that place lived a real super-villain.

-I would stare at it through the "PIZZA" letters on the storefront.
-Only if there were one kind of slice available could I bypass the tyrant and get the slice I so wanted.
+I would stare at it through the giant "PIZZA" letters on the storefront.
+Walking back and forth I hoped I would overcome my nemesis.
+My biggest hope was that only one kind of slice would be available.
+Then could I bypass the tyrant and get the slice I so wanted.

 Was the villain poverty?
 Meekness?
-Or perhaps it was the pizza cook who disliked my religion or family?
+Or perhaps the pizza cook disliked my religion or family?
 The answer is none of these.
 The truth is far more fundamental and reveals the core message of the book.

 I wanted a slice of pizza.
 Getting it required speaking, and I did not have the ability to do that, as I was born with a speech impediment—a condition affecting about three million Americans from all ages and walks of life.
 That is why I turned away when the pizza counter had several kinds of slices.
-I feared, far more than going hungry, being asked "which one" if there were several.
+I feared, far more than going hungry, being asked "which one?".

 The affliction kicks in when certain sounds trigger a stutter that feels like a severe electric shock.
 Speaking to strangers makes it worse.
 Swearing offers blessed relief, but that solution only works among friends.